elouboy/elouboy/README.md

 # Hi there 👋, I'm Elhadj Ndiaye

-### Flutter developer with more than 4 years of experience in developing applications for multiple domains including entertainment, SAAS, Fintech, and E-commerce.
-Skilled, motivated, and product-oriented mobile application developer with strong Dart coding ability, design skills and experience in developing hybrid apps.
+### Flutter developer and FullStack developer with more than 7 years of experience in developing applications for multiple domains including entertainment, SAAS, Fintech, and E-commerce.

-- 🌱 I’m currently learning ***Golang***
+- 🌱 I’m currently learning ***Rust***
-- 💬 Ask me about ***Flutter, Firebase, AWS, MongoDb, CI/CD, System Design***
+- 💬 Ask me about ***Flutter, Firebase, AWS, MongoDb, CI/CD, System Design, Golang***
 - 📫 How to reach me: [elhadj.ndiaye@outlook.fr](elhadj.ndiaye@outlook.fr)

 ### Connect with me: